dbbray99/GCD_Course_proj/README.md

  - features_info.txt: Shows information about the variables used on the feature vector.
  - README.txt: The original overall description file for the core data.

-It's is highly recommended that you familiorize yourself with this information before proceeding
+It is highly recommended that you familiorize yourself with this information before proceeding

 The function run_analysis() downloads the zip file from the provided URL location and extracts the data into the current working directory.
 Files are extracted and loaded into a series of data frames and prepared for combining into a single data set.
 (Note I chose not do load and merge the inertia signal data sets for both train and test as this data is ultimatly removed in later steps anyway).